debrouilard/Medic-insurance-cost/README.md

 i am outclassed and its outrageous

+and i will take it all, babydoll

+pomba bararararam pomba
-and i will take it all, babydoll i have other plans i just dont know what i can o about it
+i have other plans i just dont know what i can o about it

 whatever's been weighing you down